Finite temperature $0^{-+}$ glueball spectrum from non-susy D3 brane of Type IIB string theory

-We know that the effective gauge coupling in gauge/gravity duality is $\lambda= 4\pi Ne^{\Phi}$, where $\Phi$ is the dilaton field in gravity theory.
-So, to get the running coupling in gauge therory, the dual gravity background must have a non-constant dilaton field.
+As the effective gauge coupling in gauge/gravity duality is $\lambda= 4\pi Ne^{\Phi}$, where $\Phi$ is the dilaton field in gravity theory, therefore, to get the running coupling in gauge theory, the dual gravity background must have a non-constant dilaton field.
 Also the $d+1$ dimensional gravity background should not have the $SO(d,2)$ symmetry, so that the corresponding $(d-1)+1$ dimensional gauge theory is non-conformal which ensures the existence of a $\Lambda_\text{QCD}$-like fixed point.
-Considering these two properties of QCD, there are few empirical models to study the glueballs in the holographic QCD \cite{Brodsky:2014yha,Braga:2017apr,Karch:2006pv, Csaki:2006ji}.
+Considering these two properties of QCD, there are a few phenomenological models to study the glueballs in the holographic QCD \cite{Brodsky:2014yha,Braga:2017apr,Karch:2006pv, Csaki:2006ji}.
 But those models are not directly connected to the ten dimensional supergravity or superstring theory.
 However there are some holographic QCD model which have been derived from the higher dimensional brane by dimensional compactification\cite{Witten:1998zw,Sakai:2004cn}.
-In this article, we consider the finite temperature, non-supersymmetric D$3$ brane solution of the type-IIB superstring theory.
-In the decoupling limit, i.e., the low energy limit, it gives a non-AdS geometry at finite temperature and contains a non-constant dilaton field.
+In this article, we consider the finite temperature, non-supersymmetric D$3$ brane solution of type IIB superstring theory.
+In the decoupling limit, i.e., in the low energy limit, it gives a non-AdS geometry (however, this geometry is still asymptotically AdS) at finite temperature and contains a non-constant dilaton field.
 The dilaton field also depends on temperature parameter which justifies the temperature dependence of $\lambda$.
-On the gauge theory side, the pseudo-scalar glueball mass is driven by the field operator $\text{Tr}(\tilde F F)$ which is called the pseudo-scalar glueball field operator in the gauge theory.
-Thus the associated mass can be found from $\braket{\tilde F^a_{ \mu\nu}F^{\mu\nu}_a}$.
-On the other hand, the pseudo scalar glueball operator couples to the axion fields in bulk theory.
+On the gauge theory side, the pseudo-scalar glueball mass is driven by the field operator $\text{Tr}(F \tilde F)$ which is called the pseudo-scalar glueball field operator in the gauge theory.
+Thus the associated mass can be found from $\langle F^{\mu\nu}_a\tilde F^a_{\mu\nu}\rangle$.
+On the other hand, the pseudo scalar glueball operator couples to the axion field in the bulk theory.
 So the fluctuation of the bulk axion field gives the mass spectrum of $0^{-+}$.
 In this article we calculate the spectrum at the finite temperature.
-Here we take the perturbation of the axion field at finite temperature non-susy background which gives a Schr\"oedinger-like wave equation.
-From that equation we evaluate the mass spectrum using the semi-classical WKB approximation.
+Here we take the perturbation of the axion field at finite temperature non-susy background which gives a Schr\"odinger-like wave equation.
+From that equation we evaluate the mass spectrum using semi-classical WKB approximation.
 The complete analytic solution of the spectrum is not possible due to the complicated form of the WKB equation.
 We approximate the equations for some particular order of mass and derive the analytic form of the temperature dependence of the spectra.
 Finally, we numerically evaluate the temperature dependent spectra for the full WKB equation.
-Here we find the the glueball masses in the unit of $u_0/L^2$ where $u_0$ is the fixed mass scale of the theory and $L^4=g_\text{YM}^2N$ is the gauge coupling.
-But if we take the ratio of masses of two levels, that becomes a pure number.
-So it will be more convenient to compare the mass ratio with various lattice calculations rather than comparing the dimensionful mass values.
+Here we find the glueball masses in units of $u_3/L^2$ where $u_3$ is the fixed mass scale of the theory and $L^4=g_\text{YM}^2N$ is the gauge coupling.
+But if we take the ratio of masses of two levels, it becomes a pure number.
+So it will be more convenient to compare the mass ratios with various lattice calculations rather than comparing the dimensionful mass values.
 Here we will compare the ratio of the masses of the first excited state to the ground state.
-On the other way, by matching the dimensionful mass of a particular level with the lattice result at zero temperature, $u_0/L^2$ will be determined and using that value we will evaluate the masses of various levels in the unit of eV at the finite temperature.
+On the other hand, by matching the dimensionful mass of a particular level with the lattice result at zero temperature, $u_3/L^2$ will be determined and using that value we will evaluate the masses of various levels in units of eV at finite temperature.
 Thus the full spectrum will be drawn at finite temperature.